Advertisement

 4 / 6

 Look inside your purse.
-Do you really need more makeup than a Sephora store and that book you haven’t gotten around to reading?
+Does it contain a huge water bottle or giant library book?
 Heavy purses and backpacks can cause back pain, especially if you’re carrying them inefficiently.
 “The proper way to carry anything is close to the core,” says Church.
 “With a backpack, use both straps and make sure they’re well-fitting.
 Keep the weight low to the waistline.”
-Ditto for the purse, he says, minus the two straps, of course.
+Keep purse weight low to the waistline, as well, he says.

 middle aged man smokes a cigarette on a balcony